 The Wiener Filter executes reconstruction in an optimal balance between inverse filtering and noise smoothing with regards to the mean squared error.
-The underlying assumptions are a linear system and Gaussian additive white noise [38].
-It can be regarded as a weighted cross correlation with the mask pattern and has the design parameter signal-to-noise-ratio (SNR), which is considered here to be a scalar constant.
-For formulating the Wiener Filter W(u, v), the mask pattern h(x, y) must be transformed into the Fourier domain via 2D Fourier transformation with frequency coordinates u and v:
+The underlying assumptions are a linear system and Gaussian additive white noise [10].
+It can be regarded as a weighted cross correlation with the mask pattern and has the design parameter signal-to-noise-ratio (SNR).
+In the Fourier domain with $\nu$ as frequency vector, the Wiener Filter reads as follows: